-I didn’t go to the brewery looking for an education.
-I went because my friend Jamie said it was a nice place to sit on a Saturday, and I believed her, and I needed somewhere to sit.
+I did not go to the brewery looking for a lesson.
+I went because my friend Jamie said it was a good place to sit on a Saturday, and I needed somewhere to sit.

-The brewery was small—a converted warehouse at the edge of a neighborhood that was still deciding what it wanted to be.
-A taproom in front, a brewhouse behind glass, and a patio where someone’s dog was sleeping in a trapezoid of sun.
+The brewery was small, a converted warehouse at the edge of a neighborhood that was still figuring itself out.
+A taproom in front, a brewhouse behind glass, and a patio with a dog sleeping in the sun.

 Jamie ordered a flight.
-I ordered a pint of whatever the bartender recommended for someone who “usually drinks whatever’s cold.”
+I ordered whatever the bartender recommended for someone who usually drinks whatever is cold.

 He poured me a Kölsch and said, “Start here.
 If you want to learn something today, try the flight after.”

 That was the beginning.
-Not of becoming a beer expert—I’m still not one—but of becoming a curious beer drinker.
-The kind who asks questions not to impress anyone but because the answers are actually interesting.
+Not of becoming a beer expert, I am still not one.
+It was the beginning of becoming a curious beer drinker.

 This is what one afternoon at a small brewery taught me.